captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 # Null Movement Script for AutoHotkey v2 (CS2)

+Edit: I will shortly provide a stand alone EXE so the instlal of AHK2 won't be required

 ## Overview
 This script implements advanced movement techniques for Counter-Strike 2 (CS2) using AutoHotkey v2.
 It provides features similar to those found in newer gaming keyboards, enhancing movement fluidity and responsiveness.